 The hardships and commitment of caring for a child with intellectual disability

 Many people are unaware of intellectual disabilities and how hard and challenging it can be not only for the disabled but also for the ones caring for them.
 Intellectual disability limits intellectual functioning as well as adaptive behavior.
-This includes many day to day activities which the disabled are not able to perform and require the assistance of other in order to go about their daily lives.
+This includes many day-to-day activities that the disabled are not able to perform and require the assistance of others in order to go about their daily lives.
 Intellectual disabilities usually start before the age of 18.
-The parents or the ones caring for people with intellectual disabilities usually require high level of commitment in order to take care of them.
+The parents or the ones caring for people with intellectual disabilities usually require a high level of commitment in order to take care of them.

 Intellectual disability prevents you from performing day-to-day living tasks:

 An article in the Sydney Morning Herald by Fiona Harari takes a look at the life of one mother caring for an intellectually disabled child and how caring for someone with this type of disability takes a lifelong commitment.
 A quote at the beginning of the article describes the situation perfectly.

 Parenting an intellectually disabled child: life forever on duty

 People with intellectual disabilities are a silent minority, often forgotten by a society that finds it too easy to look the other way.
 Their needs are overwhelming – and ongoing – yet their parents face a lifetime commitment.

 Intellectual disability is not something that the general public is much aware of.
 What people don’t realize is the amount of effort it takes to take care of someone with this type of disability and how much credit they deserve.
 To give you a slight glimpse into the life of someone caring for an intellectual disability child, here is an excerpt from the article: